Looking at theatre and the arts across North East England, the North East Theatre Guide continues to celebrate culture in our region.

 children’s cast will be announced in due course.

 of Athens, Antigone and The Cherry

 Orchard (National Theatre) and on screen in Ripper Street, The Bletchley

 Circle and Call The Midwife.

-Further theatre credits include Victoria Wood’s That Day We Sang (Royal Exchange, Athens ), Mamma Mia!
-(Novello), Manchester !
+Further theatre credits include Victoria Wood’s That Day We Sang (Royal Exchange, Manchester), Mamma Mia!
+(Novello), Oklahoma!
 (Chichester

 Festival Theatre), The New Yorkers (Sadler’s

-Wells), Never Forget ( Oklahoma West End and tour) and Spamalot (West End).
+Wells), Never Forget (West End and tour) and Spamalot (West End).